THE OLD SCHOOL OF THOUGHT ON ARCHIVING:

 - "Disc images" can play from any device or via the Internet Cloud

-- All the above is "The NEW Virtual Reality of Video".
+- All the above is "The NEW Liberated Reality of Video".

 That is to say, an Archive must be "Independent of Media".

-An Archive must "facilitate" the NEW virtual reality of video data.
+An Archive must "facilitate" the NEW Liberated reality of video data.

 An Archive must be able to exist as a